ECE 439 DIGITAL IMAGE PROCESSING SYLLABUS

 ECE 439 Digital Image Processing - Semester Project

 Semester Project: The project will consist of designing experiments, implementing algorithms, and analyzing the results for an image processing problem.
-You should work in groups of 2.
+You will work with a partner.
 The project will be selected by the students, subject to approval by the professor.
-The proposal, due week 10, will include: 1) topic, 2) algorithms to be explored, 3) number and type of images to be used, 4) method of evaluation of results
+The proposal, due week 11, will include: 1) topic, 2) algorithms to be explored, 3) number and type of images to be used, 4) method of evaluation of results

-Ø In addition to handing in a paper copy of the report, email me a soft copy of the Word file.
-Before you send me the file give it a meaningful name that includes your last name(s) and the project title.
+Ø You do NOT need to hand in a paper copy of the report, email me a soft copy of the Word file.
+Before you send the file give it a meaningful name that includes your last name(s) and the project title.

 Grading: The project is worth 25% of your term grade, broken down as follows: